 August 01, 2002 - June 01, 2004

 Doctoral Fellow in Native American Studies

 My current research focuses on contemporary Native American religious identity, particularly among native people and communities located in urban settings.
 I am also interested in the intersection between Native American religion and "place".
 My future work will focus on religious revival through material culture production, contemporary Native American music, and the connection between religion and sports.

 I recently completed a 6 year tenure as Chair of the Native Traditions in the Americas group at the American Academy of Religion (AAR), which is the largest professional organization in the world for scholars of Religion.
 I currently sit on the Steering Committee for that same group.
-I am also actively involved in the Native American and Indigenous Studies Association (NAIAS) and am on the Planning Committee for their upcoming 2014 meeting to be held in Austin.
+I am also actively involved in the Native American and Indigenous Studies Association (NAIAS).

 I consider myself something of a craft beer aficianado, and am always looking to visit new breweries when I travel.
 When not spending time with my family, I also enjoy weight training, reading, and supporting all Boston sports teams.